Political Science: MA in Policy

 POL 534 Intergovernmental Relations and Policy Delivery (3 credits)

-Full-time students without past significant full-time public policy work experience are required to take the Internship in Public Policy.
-Part-time students can fulfill their capstone requirement by the Internship (POL 599), the M.A.
-Paper (POL 597), or two additional elective courses approved by the graduate program director.
+Full-time students without past significant full-time public policy work experience are encouraged to take the Internship in Public Policy.
+Part-time students can fulfill their capstone requirement by the Internship (POL 599), the MA paper course (POL 597), or two additional courses approved by the Graduate Program Director.

 POL 535 Public Policy Analysis and Evaluation (3 credits)